 When you arrive you will almost certainly want to hire a car.
 Within the city centre you can find taxis and Uber, and there are buses (including to and from the airport).
 However the buses don’t go everywhere, and several of the hotels are outside of the the town centre, in areas that are not pedestrian friendly.
 And you’ll need your own transport to explore outside the city.
 (Despite Billings’ origins as a railway town, passenger trains no longer run to the city.)

 Eating And Drinking In Billings

 The best meals I had were at Juliano’s, in a historic building dating from 1902, and at Walkers in the town centre.
 However, if you are vegan or vegetarian you need to be aware that this is the land of the big steak, and eating out can be a problem.
-There is a list here of restaurants with vegetarian or vegan options, but you may prefer the flexibility of self-catering.
+There is a list here of restaurants with vegan options, but you may prefer the flexibility of self-catering.